-4. Contribute towards initiatives and requirements stated in Policies SG2, SG3 and SG4.
+4. Assist delivery of the initiatives and requirements stated in Policies SG2, SG3 and SG4 where appropriate and proportionate to the development proposed.

 The development of the alternative commercial uses should be phased alongside delivery of new housing and other facilities not prejudice delivery of the scale of housing on the site set out in this plan.

 Site requirements for Site AV111 will apply to any development permitted under this policy where relevant to the specific use.